stevemussmann/GTseqTools/README.md

 ### NewHybrids
 The NewHybrids conversion allows for optional use of its 'z' option to specify known genotypes.
 To use this option, add an extra column to your input .xlsx file titled exactly `ZOPT`.
 The naming of the column is important so that it will be ignored in conversions for other file formats.

-Fill the column with data to designate individuals belonging to the different classes (e.g., z0 for Pure_0, z1 for Pure_1, etc).
+Fill the column with data to designate individuals belonging to the different classes (i.e., `z0` for Pure_0, `z1` for Pure_1).
 If you do not want to provide a 'z' designation for a sample then leave that cell empty and it will be ignored.
 Any data in the `ZOPT` column will be transferred to your converted file exactly as it appears in your input .xlsx file, so it is important to only enter information that will be valid in a NewHybrids input file.

 ### Sequoia
 The Sequoia conversion relies upon some of the optional SNPPIT columns that are also used for the SNPPIT file conversion (see below).
 Use the POPCOLUMN_SEX column to specify sex data for all individuals.
 Only case insensitive versions of `f`, `female`, `m`, and `male` will be recognized.
 All other values and blank cells will be converted to unknown sex data value in sequoia (3).

 The OFFSPRINGCOLUMN_BORN_YEAR is used to specify the birth year for all individuals.
 You can enter birth year data in this column even for the 'parental' populations.
 This will not cause any problems for the SNPPIT file conversion as listed below.

-The code for creating the life history data file has not yet been robustly tested, so there could be bugs.

 Files can be read into sequoia with the following commands:
 ```